yjzhang/chess_server/README.md

 This is a simple server for running Baroque Chess agents.
+Created for CSE415 @ UW.

 To run: `python3 server.py`